 Maximum distance golf balls streamline the drag that golf balls experience during flight.
 By minimizing the drag, the illegal golf ball flies further than a traditional model.

-As we explained in the Dimple Design section, a shallow bed of dimples helps minimize resistance, thereby maximizing the carry of the ball’s flight.
+As we explained in the Dimple Design section, a shallow bed of dimples helps minimize resistance, thereby maximizing the ball’s carry.

 Distance balls that do not conform to USGA rules will not have the tight shot dispersion of the self-correcting balls, but golfers will notice a huge difference in length.

-For players seeking a new way to enjoy the game, these distance options are a huge hit among golfers, especially those with slow swing speeds.
+For players seeking a new way to enjoy the game, these distance options are a huge hit, especially among golfers with slow swing speeds.

 Frequently Asked Questions